What Is Text Replacement? How to Set It Up on Every Device (2026)

 Text Replacement List + Examples

 Text replacement works best when applied to phrases and templates you repeat frequently.
-Here are practical shortcut ideas you can use right away:
+Here are practical shortcuts you can adapt right away:

 Personal Information